 - the impact of NLP, deep learning (DL) and human-driven artificial intelligence (AI) in general on the rapidly changing translation and interpreting industries,

 - ergonomics and suitability of tools and resources for translators and interpreters,

 - the collaboration between translators and language service providers (LSPs), and

 - mobile technologies applied to translation and interpreting.

 After two years of virtual online conferences, TC44 will once again be an in-person, physical, conference, taking place at the European Convention Center Luxembourg (ECCL).
 See the Venue menu item for further information.
 AsLing is happy to be able to inform that there will be NO FEE to attend TC44.
 Registration will open soon (wait for a Registration menu to appear).

 We sought proposals for original unpublished papers as well as proposals for workshops and discussion panels, and continue to seek proposals for original unpublished Posters.
 Papers and posters may report on research, commercial translation and interpretation products or user experiences.
 Proposals should be submitted via the START conference submission system at www. softconf.com/m/tc2022/ .
 Those who cannot use the START system, or prefer not to, have the option to submit their proposals directly by email to firstname.lastname@example.org.
 For further information on submission types and milestone dates refer to the Conference website at http://www.asling.org/tc44/ in the “For Speakers” menu.
 Programme Committee membership, final paper formats and templates will be added to the site closer to the conference dates.

-The deadline for submitting abstracts for papers and for workshop and panel proposals is now past, but the Organising Committee still encourages you to submit proposals for Posters by 31 October 2022.
+The deadline for submitting abstracts for papers and for workshop and panel proposals is now past.

 Further information and contact details